NuevoFoundation/workshops/content/english/phaser-space-invaders-game/activity-2.md

 <!--- ![play_animation](../media/4/play_animation.png) --->
 <img src="../media/4/play_animation.png" alt="play_animation" style="width:950px;"/>

 Once your ship is animated, it should look like this.
-Notice the flames coming out of the ship's engine! (although it may be faster or slower depending on the frame rate that you picked)
+Notice the flames coming out of the ship's engine!
+(Although it may be faster or slower depending on the frame rate that you picked).

 <!--- ![animation](../media/4/animation-ship.gif) --->
 <img src="../media/4/animation-ship.gif" alt="animation" style="width:300px;"/>